StanGirard/seo-audits-toolkit/README.md

 I've grown tired of SEO agencies making us pay hundreds of euros for simple tools.
 I decided to develop **OSAT** to help users find issues on their website and increase their SEO for free.

-After implementing the first features of **OSAT** I decided to introduced other features such as Security.

 <p align="center"><img src="./docs/images/osat-demo.gif" width="700px" /></p>

 ## Why you need it